 Inuit carves way to mental well-being after cancer

-After his cancer diagnosis, Saila Kipanek, a traditional Inuit carver, couldn’t have imagined how important his life’s work would be for his recovery.
+After his cancer diagnosis, Saila Kipanek, a traditional Inuk carver, couldn’t have imagined how important his life’s work would be for his recovery.

 When Saila was diagnosed with cancer, he knew his best chance for survival was treatment at The Ottawa Hospital.
 But uprooting his life in Nunavut, to be treated in Ottawa, away from his family, friends, and community would prove to be a challenge.
 It took a toll on his mental health.